mskill/malika/GitHub - Part 1.md

 To go to the folder “Downloads” use: `cd Downloads`

-Create a folder in Downloads using SSH repository link that we have created in GitHub Repository as:
+Use the SSH repository link from out GitHub Repository and clone it to your local system as follows:

 `git clone pastesshrepositorylinkhere`